Generalized saturation game: -saturation games

 Otherwise, if there is no isolated vertex, the graph consists of the following connected components: at most two $K_2$, some $P_3$'s, some $K_3$'s, at most one component from the set \{$K_{1,3}, P_4, G_4^1$\} and some connected components on at least five vertices.
 Note that if there are two isolated edges then there is no connected component on four vertices and vice versa.
 Since connected components on three vertices cannot be extended by one vertex, there can be at most one $K_4$ by the end of the game.
 Therefore, As the strategy is the same when Mini is the second player, the same upper bound works for $s_1$.
 This concludes the proof of the theorem. \end{proof}

 \begin{proof}[Proof of Theorem \ref{p4p5}] First, we obtain a lower bound by describing a strategy of Max.
-A component is \textit{good} if it contains a $C_4$.
+A component is \textit{good} if it contains a copy of $C_4$.
 At the end of the game, a good component must be a $K_4$.
-Note that a $K_4$ component contains $12$ $P_4$'s.
+Note that a $K_4$ component contains $12$ copies of $P_4$.

 \textsc{Phase I} as long as there exist at least $12\sqrt{n}$ isolated vertices.